 When mixed with cashews, garlic, cayenne, and other spices and herbs, quinoa becomes the main attraction, stuffed within beautiful green zucchini boats.
 If it’s too cold to grill outside, use a Foreman grill or broil it.
 Get our Vegan Quinoa-Stuffed Grilled Zucchini recipe.

-By itself, quinoa is bland.
+By itself, quinoa is bland (there, we said it).
 You gotta spice it up with a bunch of complementary flavors, such as salty cheese, tangy lemon juice, and some fresh vegetables.
 Here’s a start.
 Get our Basic Quinoa Salad recipe.

-White beans of your choice, tangy, salty feta cheese, scallions, and some optional hot sauce fill out the rest of the insides of these mild, slightly sweet peppers.
-They make great vehicles.
+White beans of your choice, tangy, salty feta cheese, scallions, and some optional hot sauce fill out the rest of the insides of these mild, slightly sweet stuffed peppers.
+They make great vehicles that add even more flavor, color, and nutrition.
 Get our Slow Cooker Quinoa-Stuffed Peppers recipe.